sunipkm/cmdparse/examples/README.md

 gen
 ```

-This example program demonstrates how `cmdparse` can be used to build
+This example program demonstrates how `kmdparse` can be used to build
 redis-like in-memory key-value storage with an interactive CLI interface.

 **Demonstrated functionality**: